callawaycloud/yet-another-trigger-framework/README.md

 }
 ```

+## Upgrading from Mavensmate "TriggerHandler"

+1. Replace all instances of `TriggerHandler.HandlerInterface` with `YATF.Handler`

+1. Replace all instances of `TriggerHandler` class with `YATF.Manager`.

+1. Delete the `TriggerHandler` class from org

+That's it!
+There should be no functional changes, but it's a good idea to run all unit tests before and after to confirm.

 #### Decoupled Handler

 The design is not finalized, but the basic idea is to pass in or inject a proxy to the static `Trigger` variable (see [`TriggerContext`](https://github.com/callawaycloud/yet-another-trigger-framework/blob/master/src/main/default/classes/TriggerContext.cls)).
 This will allow you to define your own context during unit tests.